hmc-cs111-spring2016/project-notebook/Entry 1 -- April 3.md

 Some of the critique will be more relevant next week, particularly error messages - I haven't thought much about them, but they will be a challenge when I make the front end of the language.

+Overall though, most of my work this week was not driven by the critique.
+I pretty much knew what I wanted to do, and was not really in need of high-level feedback.
+The general idea of wanting to be thinking about the things that I'll need to do differently from ContextFree is probably the most important idea in the critique, and it's one that I had already been thinking about to a degree.

 ## Description

 **TODO:** Fill in this part with information about your work this week: